bimbaquingoch/newNvcode/README.md

 npm i -g neovim
 ```

-## The leader key is space, this will show you a window with all functions, commands, and themes for your IDE.
+## The leader key is space, this will show you a window with all functions, commands, and themes for your Text Editor.

 ![NVCode pic](./utils/images/which-key.png)